 Then I can find folks who love Cockers and connect with them.
-This is time consuming.
-The key here is to find users that fit your target demographic and actually engaging with their posts, not spamming them.
+This is time-consuming.
+The key here is to find users that fit your target demographic and actually engage with their posts, not spam them.

 I actually have some fantastic friends who like commenting on my posts.
 See where this is headed?

 If you’re here to learn how to grow your Instagram page, it starts with having the right mindset.